eagronin/yelp-prepare/README.md

 ```

-Next we will look into the distribution of star ratings to the business in two cities, Avon and Beachwood:
+Next, we will look into the distribution of star ratings to the business in two cities, Avon and Beachwood:

 ```sql
 select stars, count(id) as number_of_businesses